Mamie Eisenhower: Early life

-Mary Geneva "Mamie" Doud was born in Boone, Iowa, as the second child to meatpacking executive John Sheldon Doud (1870–1951) and his wife Elivera Mathilda Carlson (1878–1960).
-She grew up in Cedar Rapids, Iowa; Colorado Springs, Colorado; Denver, Colorado; and the Doud winter home in San Antonio, Texas.
+Mary Geneva "Mamie" Doud was born in Boone, Iowa, as the second child of meatpacking executive John Sheldon Doud and Elivera Mathilda Carlson.
+She grew up in Cedar Rapids, Iowa; Pueblo, Colorado; Colorado Springs, Colorado; Denver, Colorado; and the Doud winter home in San Antonio, Texas.
 Her mother was a daughter of Swedish immigrants, and Swedish was often spoken at home.
 Her father ran a meatpacking company founded by his father, Doud & Montgomery, until he retired at age 36.
 He also had investments in Illinois and Iowa stockyards, producing a sizeable fortune.
-His wealth provided the family with many comforts, including servants that tended to their needs and connections with high society.
+His wealth provided the family with many comforts, including servants who tended to their needs and connections with high society.

-Mamie had three sisters: her older sister Eleanor Carlson Doud, and her two younger sisters Eda Mae Doud and Mabel Frances "Mike" Doud.
-The family was beset by tragedy early in Mamie's life upon the death of her sister Eleanor at the age of 17.
-Their parents operated under strict separation of spheres in which the father made decisions for the family and the business while the mother ran the household.
-Having a staff to tend to the household's needs, she never learned to keep house, skills that she would eventually have to learn from her husband.
-She came down with a severe case of rheumatic fever as a child, bringing about a lifelong concern for health.
-Though her education was limited, her father taught her how to manage budgeting and finance.
+Mamie had three sisters: her older sister, Eleanor Carlson Doud, and her two younger sisters, Eda Mae Doud and Mabel Frances "Mike" Doud.
+The family was beset by tragedy early in Mamie's life when Eleanor died at age 17.
+Their parents operated under a strict separation of spheres, whereby the father made decisions for the family and the business and the mother ran the household.
+Having a staff to tend to the household's needs, Mamie never learned to keep house, a skill she would have to learn from her husband.
+She came down with a severe case of rheumatic fever as a child, bringing about lifelong health concerns.
+Though her education was limited, her father taught her to manage budgeting and finance.
 Her family traveled extensively, and when she grew older, she was sent to Wolcott School for Girls for finishing school.